The Finite-Element Method (FEM) is a computationally method to

 - (3D) Truncation of domains using a dielectric material

-- Sparse LU decomposition (PARDISO from Intel MKL) to solve matrix
+- Sparse LU decomposition (PARDISO from Intel MKL) used to solve

 The Computational Physicist